centre-for-effective-altruism/auth0-rules/README.md

   tenant that should be injected into the rule (see [Templating](#templating) below).
 Should return an object with keys corresponding to Handlebars template variables.
 Can be `async`.

+Database Action Script Definitions are the same but without `enabled`, as they cannot be disabled.

 ### Rule ordering